semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

 Do you have an ORCID?
 Are you sure how best to use it?
 Bring your own device to this practical session and register for an ORCID, link it to your other accounts, and find out more.

+- 1-1:30pm: overview, motivation and challenges, features
+- 1:30-2pm: register for an ORCID

 ### Motivation and challenges